 MGM Grand Hotel and The Signature at MGM Grand

-Stay here for: Easy access to M&M World outside, coupled with the NY, NY coaster across the street.
+Stay here for: Easy access to M&M World outside, coupled with the New York New York roller coaster across the street.
 The resort is sprawling, so room rates can be good.

 For an exceptional burger, be sure to visit Burger Bar located on the strip inside the Mandalay Bay hotel.
 These gourmet burgers are like none you’ve ever barbecued at home.
 Full of intense and unique flavors, craft beers, and a fun, hip vibe, the restaurant is super fun.
 Finish your meal with one of their must-try shakes.

 Day Trips from Las Vegas with Kids